Aggie Days Teacher Info

 The Calgary Stampede's Agriculture Education Committee extends an invitation to elementary teachers and their students to attend Aggie Days.
 Aggie Days is an excellent opportunity for students, Grade 3 through Grade 6, to learn more about Alberta's agricultural industry.
 There is no charge to participate in this program.

 NOTE: To maximize a safe and quality presentation, pre-registration is required.

 Please note that Aggie Days has made some significant changes to our program in that we now target this educational field trip to grades 3 to 6.
 It is important to us that the school children and their teachers who attend get the most out of the experience and that we can achieve this best by creating curriculum tie-ins with these specific grades.
 Another big reminder is that we have moved from the BMO Centre to the Agrium Western Event Centre.
-In 2017, we are expanding into the Ag Barn as well for an even greater experience for our guests and for our farm animals.
+In 2018, we continue our expanded programming in the Ag Barn for an even greater experience for our guests and for our farm animals.

 Agriculture is Canada's leading industry, employing one third of our work force.
 It is important for students to find out what is happening "out on the farm" and how agriculture impacts our daily lives.
 The displays and interactive activities, hosted by the Agriculture Education Committee, industry organizations and volunteers, are designed to help your students learn more about Alberta's agricultural and historical legacy.
 It's a day of displays and 'hands on" interactive activities.
 Some of the curriculum related learning centers include: